 DIY number placement at varying heights and angles

-Why it's hard: No standardization.
+Why it's hard.
+No standardization.
 Numbers might be on the nose, sidepod, or front bumper.
 Heights vary based on the kart's design and how the driver/parent applied them.
-Some are tilted 45 degrees.
+Some are tilted.

 Mud and dirt covering numbers during wet races

-Why it's hard: Rental tracks often have grass or unprepared surfaces.
+Why it's hard.
+Rental tracks often have grass or unprepared surfaces.
 Wet races mean karts collect mud that obscures the number entirely.
-The number might be completely illegible by lap 3.
+The number might be completely illegible partway through the race.

-How AI helps: The AI flags heavily obscured numbers as low-confidence rather than guessing.
-You use pit board or gate number as backup — RaceTagger works with multiple ID methods.
+How we handle it.
+When a number is heavily obscured, RaceTagger flags it as low-confidence rather than guessing.
+You use a pit board or gate number as backup ID to correct those few photos by hand.

 No official starting lists at rental venues

-Why it's hard: Professional F1 or WSBK have published entry lists.
+Why it's hard.
+Professional series publish entry lists.
 Rental tracks often work from handwritten pit boards or memory.
 You may not know all driver names until after the event.

-How AI helps: RaceTagger detects numbers and flags them for review.
-You build the driver-to-number mapping during or after the event, then backfill names post-race.
+How we handle it.
+RaceTagger detects the numbers regardless of whether you have a list yet.
+You build the driver-to-number mapping during or after the event in your start-list CSV, then re-match to backfill names.

 Junior categories with parental expectations for fast turnaround

-• Late delivery (next day) means you can't process the next weekend's event
+- —Late delivery means you can't turn around the next weekend's event

-• Consistent accuracy that doesn't degrade with fatigue
+- →Consistent reads that don't degrade with fatigue

-• Time freed up to shoot the next event or edit/color-correct for premium prints
+- →Time freed up to shoot the next event or edit and color-correct for premium prints

 A typical Saturday at a rental kart track